 This is where things get sticky.
 That’s what she said.
 Technically, this could be the best pitcher overall… but the key word here is value.
 You know this because I underlined it.
-While the vanilla picks of Max Scherzer and Clayton Kershaw, etc. could still technically be the most valuable pitchers at the end of the year, there’s still enough room in the definition to allow the possibility that Bruce Chen will have an ERA of 2.50 and get 20 wins.
-Seeing as his ownership rate always stands in the nothing-to-negative digits, a performance like that would be the most valuable.
+While the vanilla pick of Clayton Kershaw could still technically be the most valuable pitcher at the end of the year, there’s still enough room in the definition to allow the possibility that Bruce Chen will come out of retirement, have an ERA of 2.50 and get 20 wins.
+Seeing as his ownership rate historically always stood in the nothing-to-negative digits and someone like Kershaw is gone by the second round, max, a performance like that would be the most valuable in the history of mankind.
 And probably destroy the universe as we know it.

 Most Valuable Fantasy Hitter (MVFH)

 Same thing as the Most Valuable Pitcher, but with hitters.
 CRAZY, I know.

 Kerry: Rhys Hoskins: MVFH and NLMVP.
 I see Grey’s prediction of Rhys as MVFH and I’m raising him NL MVP!
 He’s batting 4th behind 3 guys who are OBP studs and I think his power, plate discipline and AVG with RISP make him prime to vault into first round value for 2019 drafts.

 What are your picks for the year?
 Tell us below!